edsonayllon/DAOStack-Standard-Bounties/README.md

 - `Fulfil and accept`: Accepts a submission and releases the payout
 - `Replace Approvers`: Changes approvers
 - `Replace Issuers`: Changes issuers

+The only actions the DAO calls on the Standard Bounties contract are the ones listed here.

 ![](./images/2.png)